madprime/genevieve/README.md

 data is potentially private and sensitive, we'd like to enable others to install personal copies of this web app.

+## Examples

+**Note: Genevieve is under active development!
+This isn't the final feature set, it's progress we've made so far.**

+- [Genome report screenshot](https://cloud.githubusercontent.com/assets/82631/8336384/13b34ae4-1a72-11e5-8e84-bc47a62ca060.png) - most data in this report was retrieved from GenNotes and loaded via a Javascript

 ## Local installation/development set-up

 *Improvements to these instructions encouraged!*